-Product management is a juggling act with constant influx of product ideas coupled with unplanned production issues.
-Every product team feels pressure and needs an effective way to prioritize.
-Rock, Pebble and Sand product management is a product management framework popularized by PayPal.
-It is also a part of the Responsive Portfolio Management for product prioritization, connecting OKRs with agile, often carried out in quarterly product planning/ roadmap alignment.
+The Rock, Pebble, and Sand approach is a product management framework originally popularized by PayPal product leaders.
+Product management is a juggling act with a constant influx of product ideas coupled with unplanned production issues and Rock, Pebble, and Sand helps teams prioritize.
+As part of the Responsive Product Portfolio Management framework, the approach connects OKRs with Agile and is often carried out in quarterly product planning.

 Imagine you are filling a jar with rocks, pebbles, and sand.
 Each piece represents the potential benefits and extent of effort required to pursue a product idea.
 The jar represents the available engineering capacity in a given time, e.g. a quarter.

 The rocks represent the biggest potential impact and effort.
 For that reason, the rocks need to be prioritized first and added to the jar before anything else.

 Next, add the pebbles; these have less strategic impact, but the impact can accumulate significantly.

 The sand comes last and represents small effort tasks or bug fixes.

 Building a mobile app is a good example of a rock.
 As it follows, pebbles would be UX improvements and sand would be any production bugs reported by a customer.

 While stakeholders primarily focus on the rocks, all these elements are important to engineering teams who will prioritize protecting the shipping time for big rocks over those for pebbles or sand.

 Placing the most important product in the jar first allows teams to prioritize and fit more pieces into a fixed capacity jar.

 The Evolution of Rocks, Pebbles, and Sand